Back to Blog

 Pricing

 All licenses include 1 year of updates.
-After that year, you can continue using the version you have or pay to renew for more updates.
-No subscription required—buy once, use forever.
+After that year, you can continue using the version you have or renew updates for $59 per device.
+No subscription required: buy once, use forever.

 Who TablePlus Is For